Ableist Entrepreneurs Disadvantage Themselves Make Startup Life Easier and Better

 - Among working age people (18-64), roughly a fifth of Americans are those with a disability, so they represent a neglected pool of talent available to employers.
 Don’t be ignorant: for instance, in the US about 20 per cent of people with disabilities have bachelor degrees or higher; research in 2003 found that 40 per cent of entrepreneurs were likely to be dyslexic; you might think that people with ADHD might not be good candidates for many jobs, but here are 25 that suit them (including entrepreneurship)—these are only a few examples of why stereotypes of people with disabilities in the workplace are misplaced.

-- Ignorance of barriers to people with disability will likely lose a startup business.
+- Ignorance of barriers to people with disability will likely be a loss to a startup business.
 For example, unless it had been pointed out to me, the concept of website accessibility, I would not have thought about the web accessibility problems that face, for example blind or deaf people.

 - A venture that manifests little respect to employees will find recruitment more difficult; the obverse is also true.
 Indeed a business that has the reputation for respect and other characteristics such as fairness, or inclusion in its way of doing business will have the tendency to attract potential employees… and customers.